Vyral/base-template/_posts/2018-12-14-rapid-credit-rescore-vs--credit-repair.md

 {% include youtube.html %}

-What’s the difference between doing a rapid credit rescore and an actual credit repair? &nbsp;
+What’s the difference between doing a rapid credit rescore and an actual credit repair?

 When I’m reviewing the credit report of someone who, for example, is a borderline candidate to qualify for a mortgage pre-approval or move into a better interest rate bracket and they only need to boost their credit score a little bit to make these things happen, **in that case I’d do a rapid credit rescore.**